William J. Donovan: Postwar plans

 As World War II began to wind to a close in early 1945, Donovan began to focus on preserving the OSS beyond the end of the war.
 A February 19 article in the Washington Times-Herald revealed his plans for a postwar intelligence agency and published a secret memo he had sent to Roosevelt proposing its creation.
 The article compared the proposed agency to the Gestapo.
 Knowing that Americans wanted a smaller federal government after the war, Roosevelt was not entirely sold on Donovan's proposal, although Donovan felt reasonably confident he could talk the president into the idea.
-J. Edgar Hoover disapproved of Donovan's plan, which he saw as a direct threat to FBI authority, even though Donovan had stressed that his agency would operate only abroad, not domestically.
+Hoover disapproved of Donovan's plan, which he saw as a direct threat to FBI authority, even though Donovan had stressed that his agency would operate only abroad, not domestically.
 After Roosevelt's death in April, however, Donovan's political position was substantially weakened.
 Although he argued forcefully for the OSS's retention, he found himself opposed by the new president, Harry S. Truman.
 While the OSS got "glowing reviews" from many wartime commanders, notably Eisenhower, who described its contributions as "vital", critics dismissed it as "an arm of British intelligence" and, like the Times-Herald reporter, painted dark pictures of it as an American Gestapo in the making.